"

 Figure 2.12.
 Overhead Bridge Crane / Photo Credit: Alex.huang, CC BY-SA 4.0

 Many shops have overhead cranes and use large machines and other equipment.
-Do not operate any shop equipment without proper training from your employer or qualified trainer.
+Do not operate any shop equipment without proper training from your employer or a qualified trainer.
 Maintain an awareness of any moving equipment.
 Avoid wearing earbuds to listen to music or podcasts, as they distract or isolate you from your surroundings.
-Do not let an overhead crane transport a load over you.
-Move out of its path of travel.
+Do not let an overhead crane transport a load over you—instead, move out of its path of travel.
 Be aware of forklifts or other vehicles.
 Make eye contact with the operator and get approval from them before crossing their path.
 Many employers require their workers to wear high-visibility clothing to minimize the chance of workers being struck by heavy equipment.
+Follow these prudent guidelines.

 Maritime Industry Hazards

-Working in maritime such as in shipyards can expose you to all the hazards a welder encounters in shops and construction.
-In addition, there are some hazards other welders may not encounter, such as performing hot work around fuel tanks, working over water, and working in confined spaces that pose potential hazards such as physical entrapment and dangerous atmosphere.
-Working on boats and ships that have been in use can expose you to chemicals such as lead paint and asbestos.
+Working in maritime, such as in shipyards, can expose you to all the hazards a welder encounters in shops and construction.
+But there are some additional hazards that other welders may not encounter, such as performing hot work around fuel tanks, working over water, working in confined spaces that pose potential hazards (such as physical entrapment and a dangerous atmosphere), and exposure to chemicals such as lead paint and asbestos if working on boats and ships that have been in use for years.

-Welders in maritime industries are at risk for chronic illness (illnesses that take place over a long period of time), such as respiratory hazards from fumes, chemicals, and particulates containing heavy metals.
+Welders in maritime industries are at risk for chronic illness influenced by workplace hazards such as respiratory hazards from fumes, chemicals, and particulates containing heavy metals.
 Shipyard welders in particular have higher rates of lung cancer and leukemia.

-According to the National Institution of Occupational Safety and Health OSH, fatal and nonfatal illness rates are higher among maritime workers than welders in other industries (NIOSH, 2022).
+According to the National Institution of Occupational Safety and Health (NIOSH), fatal and nonfatal illness rates are higher among maritime workers than welders in other industries (NIOSH, 2022).

 Construction Industry Hazards

 Construction sites, especially on large projects, can be intimidating to a new hire.
 Often, you are exposed to the weather, you may be required to work high off the ground, and there may be heavy equipment, including cranes operating around you.
-Add to this the fact that the job site is constantly changing: New walls are going up, holes may be cut into the floors, and a staircase you used a couple of days ago may have been demolished and removed.
-Due to the changing nature and activity of other workers, one must be alert at all times.
-This is in addition to the “normal” hazards one faces as a welder: fume exposure, electrical hazards, burns, etc.
+Add to this the fact that the jobsite is constantly changing: new walls are going up, holes may be cut into the floors, and a staircase you used a couple of days ago may have been demolished and removed.
+Due to the changing nature and activity of other workers, you must be alert at all times.

 Falls are a hazard on many construction sites.
-Even a fall from an 8’ tall step ladder is often fatal due to feet being tangled in the ladder rungs, resulting in the person falling backward onto their head.
-Be sure to follow basic safety rules when working at elevated heights.
-Stay on the proper side of the safety railing, use proper fall arrest PPE, use appropriate tie-off points, and use ladders and aerial lifts per the manufacturer’s recommendations.
+A fall from an eight-foot-tall stepladder is often fatal due to the worker’s feet becoming entangled in the ladder rungs, resulting in the person falling backward onto their head versus recovering from the fall on their legs.
+Be sure to follow basic safety rules when working at elevated heights: Stay on the proper side of the safety railing, use appropriate fall protection PPE, use appropriate tie-off points, and follow the manufacturer’s recommendations for ladders and aerial lifts.

-“Struck by” often involves heavy equipment or heavy objects being moved.
-Always wear a high visibility vest, never turn your back on a crane load or even an empty hoisting hook when it is moving in your vicinity, and be sure heavy equipment operators are aware of your presence.
+Struck-by injuries often involve heavy equipment or heavy objects being moved.
+Therefore, always wear a high-visibility vest, never turn your back on a crane load or even an empty hoisting hook when it is moving in your vicinity, and be sure heavy equipment operators are aware of your presence.

 Electrocution is death by a fatal electric shock.
-Be aware of overhead high power lines.
+Beware of overhead high power lines.
 The rubber coating on the lines is there primarily to protect the wires from corrosion, not to prevent electric shock.
-Contacting them with the load line of a crane or other equipment can result in a fatality.
+Coming in contact with them via the load line of a crane or other equipment can result in a fatality.
 Many construction-grade welding machines operate with a primary power of 480V.
 Accidentally cutting into a power cable, becoming grounded while wet, or otherwise exposing yourself to shock can result in your death.

-“Caught between” usually means getting in between heavy equipment and a wall or other stationary object.
-Again, be sure the equipment operator is aware of your presence, and never put yourself in a pinch point or a place where you can be crushed.
+Caught-between injuries usually means getting in between heavy equipment and a wall or other stationary object.
+Again, be sure the equipment operator is aware of your presence and never put yourself in a pinch point or a place where you can be crushed.

 When considering a career in construction, you should seriously consider entering an apprenticeship training program that can provide industry-specific safety training on the job and/or in a classroom.
-OSHA 10, OSHA 30, and C-STOP are all safety training certifications that are construction-specific and should be obtained at the beginning of your construction career.
+Further, OSHA 10, OSHA 30, and Contractors Safety Orientation Program (C-STOP) are all construction-specific safety training certifications that you should obtain at the beginning of your construction career.

-According to OSHA’s PDF Factsheet: Lockout/Tag out, It is the employer’s responsibility to develop and enforce a lockout/ tag out procedure applicable to their job site that protects their employees (OSHA, 2002).
+It is the employer’s responsibility to develop and enforce a lockout/tagout procedure applicable to their job site that protects their employees.

 Attributions